 DetektivKollektiv is a team of roughly 10 individuals who work together in a virtual team to find a solution that addresses and fights disinformation.

 Fran likes to see innovation as an enabler for positive change which has brought her to work in the field of innovation policy as well as for different start-ups and voluntary innovation projects.
 Within DetektivKollektiv, she mostly dedicates her time to stakeholder management and product development where she can draw on her professional expertise gained in partner and project management.
-After eight years in Paris and Berlin where among others she worked for the International Chamber of Commerce, non-profit organisations and as Science and Innovation Officer at the British Embassy, Fran is now preparing for her next assignment in West Africa.
+After eight years in Paris and Berlin where among others she worked for the International Chamber of Commerce, non-profit organisations and as Science and Innovation Officer at the British Embassy, Fran is currently on an assignment for UNICEF in West Africa.
 In addition to discovering the world through travelling, books and food, Fran has a particular interest in the Middle East and Hummus, and just started learning Hebrew.

 At DetektivKollektiv Sebastian works in the concept team to architect and conceptualize the development of the platform.
 Sebastian is also responsible for identifying, recruiting and managing mentors.
 Sebastian has a proven track record of 10+ years in IT, with various roles ranging from programming, project management and business development to sales.
 Further, Sebastian founded his own company in the UK which focused on crowdsourcing.
 He holds a B.Sc. in Business Information Systems and an Executive Master of Business Administration.
 Sebastian recently moved to Stockholm and is currently switching industries towards a sustainability related role.
 In his free time he enjoys life outdoors and you find him trekking, hiking or kayaking and lately also sailing.